Lasso Meets Horseshoe : A Survey: Discussion

 \section{Discussion}

-Lasso and Horseshoe prior regularization--and the general class of global-local shrinkage priors--are widely used for sparse signal recovery in high dimensional data.
+Sparsity can be achieved with Lasso and horseshoe regularization, a member of the class of global-local shrinkage priors.
 The horseshoe prior offers better computational efficiency than the Bayesian two-group priors, while still mimicking the inference and it outperforms the estimator based on Laplace prior, the Bayesian dual of Lasso.
-The intuitive reason for better performance by the horseshoe prior is its heavy tails and probability spike at zero, which makes it adaptive to sparsity and robust to large signals.
-A number of MCMC sampling algorithms have been proposed for both the Lasso and the horseshoe prior, based on variants of coordinate descent and MCMC respectively.
-We have outlined the distinct algorithmic implementations in \ref{sec:horse-comp} and Table~\ref{tab:hs-imp}.
+The intuitive reasons for better performance by the horseshoe prior are its heavy tails and probability spike at zero, which make it adaptive to sparsity and robust to large signals.
+A number of computing strategies have been proposed for both the Lasso and the horseshoe prior, based on variants of coordinate descent and MCMC respectively.
+We have outlined the distinct algorithmic implementations in \S \ref{sec:horse-comp} and Table~\ref{tab:hs-imp}.
 Since the goal of Lasso-based estimator is to produce a point estimate, rather than samples from the full posterior distribution of the underlying parameter, Lasso-based methods are typically faster than the horseshoe and related shrinkage priors.

-The lack of speed can be overcome easily by employing a strategy based on expectation-maximization or proximal algorithm, which is often faster than the Lasso or other penalty based methods \citep{bhadra2017horseshoe}.
+The lack of speed can be overcome easily by employing a strategy based on expectation-maximization or proximal algorithm, which is often faster than the Lasso or other penalty based methods, for example the EM algorithm proposed in \S 4 of \citet{bhadra2017horseshoe} is orders of magnitude faster than the non-convex SCAD or MCP \citep[\textit{vide} Table 1]{bhadra2017horseshoe}.
+Another fruitful strategy is to employ proximal algorithms similar to expectation-maximization \citep{polson2015proximal}.
+These algorithms can be specifically designed to achieve better estimation and prediction error compared to Lasso \citep{bhadra2017horseshoe} by using clever decompositions of the objective function and some convenient properties (e.g. strong convexity) of the resulting parts.
+As discussed before, an active area of research is designing algorithms to handle Bayesian shrinkage in big data problems, e.g. using GPU-accelerated computing \citep{terenin_gpu-accelerated_2016}.